- B422, Portland Square, Drake Circus, Plymouth, PL4 8AA

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

-PhD Student in Human Geography and scholar-activist.
+PhD Student in Human Geography.

 Grants & contracts